bbarker/SoftwareTools/Rust/sfw-tools/README.md

 - pages 44-45 discuss defensive programming by guarding control variables with safety checks.
 In functional programming, such control variables often do not appear, so safety checks are unnecessary due to the usage of HOFs being safe by design.
+Page 45 also points out that non-voluminous code listings are easier to debug (which I agree with, and a functional style typically enables this), though we also want to warn against making code overly terse.
+Experience is the best guide in this case.

 ### Currently Implemented Tools
 - [x] `cp`